PennLINC/grmpy_opendata/docs/09-prepare-for-openneuro.md

 This initially failed on PARCC: every file reported `could not be added, check if this file is accessible and not a broken symlink`, despite the tree containing no symlinks.
 The cause was three separate OpenNeuro CLI bugs, all now fixed upstream.
+Ultimately, PARCC was usefule for troublshooting and improving the openneuro CLI, but other than that it is easier to upload from screen sessions on CUBIC than it is via sbatch on PARCC.

 | Bug | Issue | Fix |
 |---|---|---|